Julie Doucet: Comics works

-Post-comic works
+Post-comics works

-She remained a fixture in the Montreal arts community, but in an interview in the June 22, 2006, edition of the Montreal Mirror, she declared that she had retired from long-form comics.
+Doucet remained prominent in the Montreal arts community, but in an interview in the June 22, 2006, edition of the Montreal Mirror, she declared that she had retired from long-form comics.

 She also said "...it's quite a lot of work, and not that much money.
 I went to a newspaper to propose a comic strip because I only had to draw a small page and it would be out the next week.
 For once it was regular pay and good money."

 I quit comics because I got completely sick of it.
 I was drawing comics all the time and didn't have the time or energy to do anything else.
 That got to me in the end.
 I never made enough money from comics to be able to take a break and do something else.
 Now I just can't stand comics.